foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/data_movement/data_movement.rst

 The fields of this structure are described in Table :ref:`t_mli_mov_cfg_desc`.
 All the fields are arrays with size ``MLI_MAX_RANK``.Fields are stored in order starting from the one with the largest stride between the data portions.
 For example, for a matrix A(rows, columns), shape[0] = rows, shape[1] = columns.
-The data move function doesn’t change the number of dimensions.
+The data move function does not change the number of dimensions.
 The rank of the source tensor determines the amount of values that are read from the array.
 The other values are don’t care.

 The size of the array is defined by ``MLI_MAX_RANK``.